MOLO17/realm-object-server-docker/README.md

 	docker run -d -v /path/to/your/config/folder:/etc/realm -v /path/to/your/keys/folder:/realm-keys -p 9080:9080 molo17srl/realm-object-server:latest /bin/bash

-*Private and public keys are always re-generated and they're stored to mounted volumes to be complaint with security standard rules.*
+*Private and public keys are always re-generated and they're stored to mounted volumes to be compliant with security standard rules.*